 b.
 “I will write a how-to book for experienced nurses who want to advance to become part of nursing management in a hospital.”

 a.
-“The market for my book is American nursing students that are in nursing school, or have just graduated as RN’s with an AS or BS degree in nursing and are searching for their first job.
+“The market for my book is U.S.-based students in nursing school.
+Or RNs who have recently graduated and searching for their first job.
 They are almost exclusively females between 20 and 26 years of age.
-Half of them like to read a paperback-copy of a book; the other half like to read the ebook version.
-They are very worried about getting a job after graduation because the nursing shortage has ended.”Question 4.
-HOW do you define success?
+Half of them like to read a paperback copy of a book, and the other half like the ebook version.
+They are worried about getting a job after graduation because the nursing shortage has ended.”

 How do I define success for my new book?

-I want this book to help empower all nurses to take complete control of their own careers and finances.
-I never want them to get into a position in which their career is at the mercy of the hospitals or physicians.
-I have this power, and I want to help other nurses to have it too.
-I have always believed that if you treat the nurses right, and help them be successful, they in turn will help patients be successful.
+I want this book to help empower all nurses to take control of their careers and finances.
+I never want them to get into a position where their job is at the mercy of the hospitals or physicians.
+I have this power and want to help other nurses have it too.
+I have always believed that if you treat nurses properly and help them succeed, they, in turn, will help patients succeed.
 If nurses are happy, the rest of the world is happier and healthier.”

-How much time and hard work are you willing to put into your self-publishing venture?
-This is probably the step that you must put the most honest thinking and most thought into.
-Are you willing to spend most of your time marketing and selling your book?
-Your book might take 6 to 12 months to write.
+How much time and hard work will you put into your self-publishing venture?
+This effort is probably the step you must apply the most honest thinking and self-reflection.
+Are you willing to spend significant time marketing and selling your book?
+Plus, your book might take 6 to 12 months to write.

-The more time and effort that you put into your self-publishing venture, the more financial and critical success you will have.
+The more time and effort you put into your self-publishing venture, the more financial and critical success you will have.
 And the more you love your subject matter, the more successful you will be at self-publishing.
 It is as simple as that.

-Developing a written business plan for your book, which can start out as a short and simple outline, can easily and quickly evolve and develop over time.
-This is the surest way you can help your book become a success.
+Developing a written business plan for your book, which can start as a short and simple outline, can easily and quickly evolve and develop over time.
+This plan is the surest way you can help your book become a success.
 Without this written plan, you and your book will flounder, and success will elude your book.